hejob/taichi-voxel-challenge-01/README.md

 ## Problems

 Lighting and car shape are too ugly.
 Needs enhancement, maybe including advanced algo and ideas.

-Codes needs to be more elegant for compressing code size.
+Codes needs to be more elegant for better representation power and also compressing code size.